j-tai/getargs/examples/README.md

 The following example shows what your app's code will generally look like.
 You can use it as a reference, or copy it into your project.

-1. [`complete.rs`](./complete.rs): a complete example that all argument information into a struct, including subcommands, subcommand-specific options, and repeated options.
+1. [`complete.rs`](./complete.rs): a complete example that parses all argument information into a struct.
+Includes subcommands, subcommand-specific options, and repeated options.

 The following examples show the features of `getargs` in more detail.
 You can